-The situation in Sweden regarding antibiotic resistance in bacteria from humans has been, and still is, favourable from an international perspective.
-One contributing factor is that our strategies to promote the responsible use of antibiotics and to limit the spread of antibiotic resistance are effective.
-Despite our relatively good situation, there are problems with cross infection and increasing antibiotic resistance, which calls for continued efforts in preventive work.
-Important examples are the recurrent outbreaks of vancomycin-resistant enterococci in hospitals, and an increasing number of health care related clusters of ESBLCARBA.
+For a long time, Sweden has had a favourable situation compared to many other countries when it comes to antibiotic resistance in bacteria from humans, which remains true.
+One contributing factor is that we have effective strategies to promote the responsible use of antibiotics and limit the spread of antibiotic resistance.
+Despite the favourable situation, there are problems with continuously increasing antibiotic resistance and the spread of infections in healthcare.
+Important examples are the recurrent outbreaks of vancomycin-resistant enterococci in hospitals and an increasing number of healthcare-associated clusters of ESBLCARBA.
+This emphasises the importance of continuous work with antibiotic stewardship and infection prevention and control, in healthcare as well as in the community to prevent increasing antibiotic resistance.

-During the past decades, consumption of broadspectrum antibiotics has shifted towards narrow-spectrum antibiotics.
-However, this development seems to have gradually reversed in the recent years.
 In veterinary medicine, sales of antibiotics have decreased markedly since the mid-1980s, and in recent years sales seem to have stabilised at a comparatively low level.
 The occurrence of resistance among bacteria from animals has generally been stable at low or moderate levels.
 For some substances and in some bacteria the occurrence of resistance is even declining.
 One example of this is a significant decline of the occurrence of ESBL-producing Escherichia coli among broilers.
-There are however exceptions, and for example resistance to ampicillin, sulphonamides, and trimethoprim has increased in indicator E. coli from both broilers and pigs.
+There are however exceptions, and for example resistance to ampicillin, sulphonamides and trimethoprim has increased in indicator E. coli from both broilers and pigs.

-- Total sales of antibiotics for humans in Sweden decreased by 3% in 2021 compared to 2020, as measured in DDD per 1 000 inhabitants per day.
-The decrease was reflected in both outpatient and inpatient care, with the exception of acute care hospitals where antibiotic sales increased considerably.
-Antibiotic sales in dentistry increased with 3% in 2021.
+- Total sales of antibiotics for humans in Sweden increased by 7.3% in 2023 compared to 2022, as measured in DDD per 1 000 inhabitants per day.
+The increase was reflected in both outpatient and inpatient care.
+Antibiotic sales in dentistry decreased by 2.6% during the same period.

-- Antibiotic sales in outpatient care increased between the second and fourth quarter of 2021 compared to the same time period in 2020.
-In particular, sales of antibiotics commonly used for respiratory tract infections in children contributed to this increase.
+- Antibiotic sales in outpatient care increased during 2023 compared to 2022.
+Sales of antibiotics commonly used for respiratory tract infections in children especially contributed to this increase.

 - Sales of antibiotics for animals are stable at a low level and are dominated by narrow-spectrum penicillin.